Oral Appliances for Sleep Apnea Tulsa, OK

 Our doctor will typically advise making these lifestyle adjustments for sleep apnea.

-- Limit sedatives: Drugs that relax your throat muscles, such as sedatives, worsen sleep apnea.
+• Limit sedatives: Drugs that relax your throat muscles, like sedatives, worsen sleep apnea.
+We recommend that you look for alternative.

-- Avoid sleeping on your back: The soft palate sinks into the back of the throat while you sleep on your back.
+• Avoid sleeping on your back: The soft palate sinks into the back of the throat while you sleep on your back.
 Instead, we recommend that you sleep on your side.
+This will keep your airway open.

 Get Comfortable Sleep Apnea Treatment